flaminiafortuni/FORECAST/README.md

   1. open the `Makefile` and link proper libraries (change only "LIBS" an "ALLFLAGS" paths; e.g., in line  `-L/usr/local/lib/  -lgsl -lgslcblas  \` change only `/usr/local/lib/`)
   2. compile the `Makefile`(s) with `make`
 - Change paths and parameters in the input configuration file `\*.ini` (in each module; see  [Configuration file](#configuration-file) for further details)
--  Write the list of filters in the file  `filters.dat` in each module, exactly as you named them in your filters folder (e.g., if you want to use `VIMOS_U.dat`, in the list, you will write `VIMOS_U`).
+-  Write the list of filters in the file  `filters.dat` located in `files` folder, exactly as you named them in your filters folder (e.g., if you want to use `VIMOS_U.dat`, in the list, you will write `VIMOS_U`).
 Ensure that the filter file contains no header and consist of two columns: wavelength in AA and filter transmission.
 - Modify `*module*.sh` by writing the snapshots you want to run on (single available snapshot or a list), and run `bash *module*.sh` or `sh *module*.sh` (one partition per time; refer to `planes_list` file to choose the partition/(snapshot,plane) pair).

 ## Pipeline